RZB Leuchten Acrylic Wall Lamps

 Materials: White curved & ribbed acrylic lampshade.
 Black acrylic wall mount.
 Folded brass slat.
 Galvanised metal E27 socket.

 Wall Mount: 13 x 8 cm / 5.11 x 3.14”

 Electricity: 1 bulb E27, 1 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.
 For this setup a frosted bulb was used.

 Manufacturer: RZB, Rudolf Zimmermann Bamberg GmbH, Rheinstraße 16, 96052 Bamberg, Germany.

-Other versions: Several wall lamps in this style were made.
+Other versions: These RZB Leuchten acrylic wall lamps was probably made in several versions.
 They are all made in acrylic or an early type of plastic such as Rotaflex or cellulose acetate.
 It is unclear if these RZB lamps are in one of those materials.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).